 Making 360 panorama’s for Google Streetview.
 I use Autopano Giga for stitching the pictures.
 But most of the software will work just fine.
 Click ‘Detect’ and Autopano will make a panoramic picture.
 Click ‘Edit’ to make some adjustments to the panorama.
-Make sure the projection settings is set to ‘Sperical’ Crop the picture to […]
+Make sure the projection settings is set to ‘Sperical’ Crop the picture to make […]

 About two months ago I found a ‘cheap’ second hand Nikon 24-120mm f/4.0 and decided to give it a go.
 I will write a review soon, but I was asked about it’s VR capabilities via Youtube, so I made a short video about that.